Mount Lemmon: Catalina Highway

 The Catalina Highway, also called the Mount Lemmon Highway, as well as the Hitchcock Highway (after Frank Harris Hitchcock), runs up the Santa Catalina Mountains from the east side of Tucson up to Summerhaven, at the top of Mt.
 Lemmon.
 The beautiful, curving road is a favorite drive for tourists, for locals escaping summer's heat and cyclists, and has been recently designated as the Sky Island Parkway, part of the US National Scenic Byway system.

-2010 saw the inaugural running of the Mount Lemmon Marathon.
+The year 2010 saw the inaugural running of the Mount Lemmon Marathon.

 Fees and permits

 Catalina Highway charges tolls for parking, camping, and hiking.
 However, the tolls are only officially charged for people who are camping.
 Tolls for other events, such as hiking, parking, or grilling, are a part of the honor system.
 Park rangers will not check for toll payments unless someone is using the park campgrounds.
 Anyone wishing to sightsee or travel to Summerhaven are not subjected to paying tolls.